-The following result was proved by Diaconis and Strook in 1991: \begin{theorem}[Diaconis and Strook, \cite{DS91}] ${\tau}_x({\varepsilon})\le {\tau}_{rel}\cdot \mathrm{poly}(\ln {\varepsilon}^{-1}+ \ln N).$ \end{theorem} So one way to prove rapid convergence is to find a polynomial upper bound of ${\tau}_{rel}$ and we need fast convergence of the method to the stationary distribution otherwise the method cannot be used in practice.
+However, the eigenvalues of any lazy Markov chain are non-negative, so we do know that $\lambda^* = \lambda_2$ for our Markov chain.
+The following result was proved implicitly by Diaconis and Strook in 1991, and explicitly stated by Sinclair: \cite[Theorem 5']{S92} \begin{theorem}[Sinclair] \qquad $\displaystyle {\tau}_x({\varepsilon})\le {\tau}_{rel}\cdot \mathrm{poly} \big (log( N/{\varepsilon}) \big ). $ \end{theorem} So one way to prove that our Markov chain is rapidly mixing is to find a polynomial upper bound on ${\tau}_{rel}$.
+We need rapid convergence of the process to the stationary distribution otherwise the method cannot be used in practice.

-Kannan, Tetali and Vempala in \cite{KTV99} could prove that the relaxation time of the Markov chain $(\G,\mathcal{P})$ is a polynomial function of the size $n := 2k$ of $\big (\mathbf{a}, \mathbf{b}\big )$ if it is a regular bipartite degree sequence.
-Here we extend their proof to show the fast convergence of the process for the semi-regular bipartite case.
+Kannan, Tetali and Vempala in \cite{KTV97} could prove that the relaxation time of the Markov chain $(\G,P)$ is a polynomial function of the size $n := 2k$ of $\big (\mathbf{a}, \mathbf{b}\big )$ if it is a regular bipartite degree sequence.
+Here we extend their proof to show that the process is rapidly mixing for the half-regular bipartite case.